-Principle 4: Respect community and human rights and deliver benefits Respect community rights, provide equal opportunities, maximise benefits from engagement and ensure remediation where needed.
+Principle 4: Respect community and human rights and deliver benefits

+Respect community rights, provide equal opportunities, maximise benefits from engagement and ensure remediation where needed.

 Clause Indicators Comply Yes/No Findings 4.1 The unit of certification respects human rights, which includes respecting the rights of Human Rights Defenders.
 4.1.1 (C) A policy to respect human rights, including prohibiting retaliation against Human Rights Defenders, is documented and communicated to all levels of the workforce, operations, FFB suppliers and local communities and prohibits intimidation and harassment by the unit of certification and contracted services, including contracted security forces.
-Yes Human Rights policy was made available at HASB.
+YES Human Rights policy was made available at HASB.
 There is also a new sustainable Agriculture Policy signed by Managing Director contain the clause of prohibiting retaliation against Human Rights Defenders.
-The policy has been communicated to staffs and workers during morning muster and training.
-4.1.2 The unit of certification does not instigate violence or use any form of Yes As at time of audit, it was confirmed that the unit of certification does not instigate violence or use any form of harassment, including the use of mercenaries and paramilitaries in their operations.
+This policy has been communicated to field supervisor and workers through training and morning muster ground.
+The policy in Bahasa Malaysia and English was seen displayed on notice board of the estate offices.
+4.1.2 The unit of certification does not instigate violence or use any form of harassment in their operations.
+YES As at time of audit, it was confirmed that the unit of certification does not instigate violence or use any form of harassment, including the use of mercenaries and paramilitaries in their operations.